Qrator Labs announces the opening of a new traffic filtering center in Brazil to provide DDoS mitigation services in South America.

 “The Latin American market has great potential in terms of traffic growth and Internet infrastructure development.
 So, it’s a logical step for us to open a new traffic filtering center in Brazil to expand the regional presence.
 Following our mission to make the Internet a safer space, we want to offer our cloud service to as many companies in South America as possible in order to increase the overall network security of the region - and the infrastructure resiliency for all businesses.
 Our company's future plans include expanding the Qrator Labs network in the southeastern direction, in particular, opening a new filtering point in India”, – comments Alexander Lyamin, founder and CEO of Qrator Labs.

-Today, the Qrator Labs filtering network includes 14 filtering points: a new traffic filtering center in South America, three nodes in Russia, two in the USA, three in the EU, four in Asia and one in the Middle East.
+Today, the Qrator Labs filtering network includes 14 filtering points: a new traffic filtering center in South America, in the USA, the EU, in Asia and the Middle East.